AviatrixSystems/Docs/HowTos/AdminUsers_LDAP.rst

 ---------------------

 .. note::
-   This step must be done by an existing Aviatrix Controller admin user
+   This step must be done by an existing Aviatrix Controller admin user.

 #.
 Login to your Controller
 #.
 Go to the **Settings** navigation menu item